rufus173/sfs/README.md

 ## todo:

-Add the creation of a root inode to the mkfs.sfs tool finish the write function and make a corresponding read_inode_header function
+add a propper argument parser to the mountsfs tool. get it to open the actual filesystem

 The filesystem is split into 1024 byte pages: